Newgrange

 About 100 people (out of nearly 30,000 applicants) are selected each year by lottery to witness the solar-alignment event.

-It is reenacted throughout the year by artificial light for all group tours.
+The solar event is reenacted by artificial light for all group tours.

 Stonehenge comparison